 While these scenarios may sound logical, it can also sometimes seem impossible, and I regret the times I used this approach in efforts to help those around me.

 External Tough Love

-Right before being diagnosed, I was helping my sister cope with a break up to her boyfriend of 5 years.
+Right before being diagnosed, I was helping my sister cope with a break up with her boyfriend of 5 years.
 I remember watching her cry numerous times and sitting by the lake to talk things out, but I also remember pushing her to get over it.
-When her emotions started to interfere with her responsibilities and she couldn’t get her school work done, I specifically remember telling her, “I know you’re upset, but sometimes you have to put your personal sh** aside to get stuff done.”After developing anxiety and depression during treatment, I now know how impossible this can be at times.
+When her emotions started to interfere with her responsibilities and she couldn’t get her school work done, I specifically remember telling her: “I know you’re upset, but sometimes you have to put your personal sh** aside to get stuff done.”After developing anxiety and depression while in treatment, I now know how impossible this can be at times.

 External tough love leads to Internal tough love